joesphan/Fullmotion-Racing-Sim/Steering Wheel/Steering Wheel Design.md

 ## Theory of Operation

+-needs to be easy to replicate on the HFT corded drill

 -Atmega 32u4

 -[FFB Library](https://github.com/YukMingLaw/ArduinoJoystickWithFFBLibrary) (thanks!)

 -drill motor for "direct drive"

+-minimize the use of 3d printed high stress components

+-3d print a encoder wheel and use IR sensors to implement a rotary encoder built into the motor

 -old 2 bay NAS chassis for housing